uci-inf-133/a2-tweets-ivanquon/readme.txt

 https://stackoverflow.com/
 https://www.w3schools.com/js/
 https://vega.github.io/vega-lite/examples/

+AI Query Descriptions:
+    Regex Generation: Asked for regex adjustments or more complicated regex for finding if certain cases existed in tweet data
+    Vega: Asked to find certain style options that weren't easily found in docs (Point is a mark option that isn't apparent at first, ended up finding in stack overflow)

 4. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?